dylanplosey/iact_strategy_learning/README.md

 # Iact_Strategy_Learning

-The code used to perform the Examples and Simulation in our Paper "Learning the Human's Interaction Strategy" (in process).
+This repository includes the code used to perform the examples and simulations in our paper: "Learning the Human's Interaction Strategy" (in process).
+We also have included the results from our simulation, which were used to generate the results in our paper.

 ## Learning Example

-To perform the Example from Section IV-C, use the MATLAB code "robot_learning.m" This code also uses "sampleFromVector.m"
+This folder contains the code used to generate the example in Section IV-C, where the robot is learning to sort screws from a human expert.

 ## Teaching Example

-To perform the Example from Section V-D, use the MATLAB code "robot_teaching.m" This code also uses "sampleFromVector.m" and "normalizer.m"
+This folder contains the code used to generate the example in Section V-D, where the robot is teaching the human which goal it is attempting to reach.

-## Learning Simulations
+## Simulations

-To perform the Simulations reported in Section VI (Learning Simulations), use the python code "simulation_main.py" This code also uses "utils.py" and "saving.py"
+This folder contains the code used to perform the "Learning Simulations" in Section VI.
+The human provides a policy demonstration, and the robot is attempting to learn the human's reward parameters.